 Attending college is one of the biggest investments you will make during your lifetime.
 UNI is committed to providing the finest education attainable at the lowest cost possible.
-The Office of Student Financial aid prides itself on assisting families in understanding the financial aid process.
-View a breakdown of tuition and fees as well as other costs associated with attending UNI.
+The Office of Financial Aid and Scholarships prides itself on assisting families in understanding the financial aid process.
+View a breakdown of tuition and fees and other costs associated with attending UNI.

-Unsure of where or when to start?
-The timeline provided should get you started on the path to financial aid.
+Unsure of how to start?
+View this timeline to help you get started on the path to financial aid.

 Applying for Financial Aid

-To ensure you receive financial aid to help with the cost of tuition, you will need to complete the FAFSA each year that you will be attending college.
+To ensure you receive financial aid to help with the cost of attending UNI, make sure to complete the FAFSA each year you will be attending college.
 Be sure to list the UNI School Code 001890.

-Award notifications for new freshmen and transfers will begin going out mid-March if you have submitted your FAFSA and provided any necessary documentation.
-Students also must be admitted to the university prior to the creation of an award letter.
-Awards will consist of all types of aid that you are eligible for based on the results of your FAFSA.
+Award notifications for new freshmen and transfers go out by mid-January, if you have submitted your FAFSA and provided any necessary documentation.
+Students must be admitted to the university prior to the creation of an award letter.
+The financial aid award outlines the various types of aid for which you are eligible, such as grants, scholarships, loans, and/or work-study.

 Types of Financial Aid

-More than 80% of UNI students receive some form of financial aid.
+More than 90% of UNI students receive some form of financial aid.
 Students can receive aid in the form of grants, scholarships, loans, and work-study.
 Continue reading for more information about the different types of aid, or check out our webpage on Types of Aid to learn more.

-Some scholarships are awarded at the time of admissions.
+Some scholarships are awarded at the time of admission.
 You will be notified of your selection for these awards by the Office of Financial Aid and Scholarships.
 All other scholarships at UNI require the completion of the UNI Scholarship Application.
-The application is available leading into the students senior year of high school.
+The application is available starting July 1st every year.
 Incoming students must apply to UNI before they are eligible to apply for scholarships.

-RaiseMe: Begin earning scholarships at UNI throughout your high school career at any time!
+High School Students: Start earning scholarships at UNI throughout your high school career at any time through RaiseMe!
 RaiseMe is an online platform and app that allows you to earn scholarship dollars based on your achievements throughout high school, such as getting good grades and being involved.
 Dollars can be awarded as scholarships throughout your academic career at UNI.
 Follow UNI and start earning today.

 Visit our Scholarships page for more information about all scholarship opportunities at UNI!

 Grants are considered “gift aid” and do not have to be repaid.
-Eligibility for grants is determined by the Expected Family Contribution, as calculated on the FAFSA.
+Eligibility for grants is determined by the Expected Family Contribution (EFC), as calculated on the FAFSA.
 Learn more about the different grants available to UNI students.

 The federal government has a variety of federal loan options available for students and parents.
 We encourage you to review the information about the loans carefully before making any decisions about your loans.
-Learn more about the different loan options available here.
-Please remember that these are loans and they must be repaid, so only borrow what you need.
+Learn more about the different loan options available.
+Please remember that loans must be repaid, so only borrow what you need.

 Many students finance their education though part-time jobs.
 The University of Northern Iowa offers a variety of employment options.
-Over 2,500 students work on-campus throughout the year.
-On campus employment allows students to quickly become integrated within the UNI community, in addition to networking with faculty and staff.
+Over 4,100 students work on-campus throughout the year.
+On-campus employment allows students to quickly become part of the UNI community, in addition to networking with faculty and staff.
 Hours of employment are extremely flexible, with students typically working 10 – 15 hours per week on campus.